Annie Pearson, Viscountess Cowdray: Philanthropy

 Lady Cowdray was a patron of nursing and was associated with the Queen's Institute of District Nursing, establishing nursing services in rural parts of England and Scotland.
 She donated £100,000 to establish the Cowdray Hospital in Mexico City.

 When the Royal College of Nursing was established in 1916, Lady Cowdray became the Treasurer and Chairman of the Tribute Fund Committee for the Nation's Fund for Nurses, fundraising for the creation of a Benevolent Fund for Nurses and for the endowment of the Royal College of Nursing.
 In 1921 she funded the rebuilding along Henrietta Street in London for a headquarters for the Royal College of Nursing.
-She decided to create a social club for nurses and professional women, founding the Cowdray Club in 1922.
-She purchased a house on Cavendish Square from H. H. Asquith, and his wife Margot Asquith, for the club's headquarters.
+She decided to create a social club for nurses and professional women, founding the Cowdray Club in 1922, not far from the Royal College of Nursing.
+She purchased a house at 20 Cavendish Square from H. H. Asquith, and his wife Margot Asquith, for the club's headquarters.
+By 1923 the club had over 3000 members.
+The house, which Lady Cowdray helped lavishly furnish, could also be used on occasion as a gathering place by professional women who were not nurses or members of the College of Nursing at a slightly higher subscription and could serve reasonably priced meals.